hannazo/verbose-chainsaw/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the GNU AGPLv3 license.

 ## How to Contribute